Tamollyo/Whack-an-OilSpill/README.md

 - Did you know about 8 million pounds of trash get put into the ocean each day?
 [Reference](https://www.condorferries.co.uk/plastic-in-the-ocean-statistics#:~:text=Every%20day%20around%208%20million,square%20kilometers%20%E2%80%93%20bigger%20than%20Texas)

 - This game is a take on the classic game Whack-A-Mole.
 You must WHACK the trash out of our oceans, this is as simple as find and click.
 Once you've sucessfully cleaned up the trash your score will increase!
 - OK!
-Let's practice cleaning up, click start to begin:
+Let's practice cleaning up, [Click start to begin!](https://cleantheocean.surge.sh/)

 ## Process